 Yu Ishimoto studied medicine at the Wakayama Medical University in Japan, from 2001 - 2007.
 Following his primary medical degree, he undertook residency training in internal medicine at the University of Tokyo Hospital and the Keio University Hospital.
 He then commenced fellowship training in nephrology at Mitsui Memorial Hospital.
 He studied for a Ph.D. in nephrology with focus on mitochondrial function in autosomal dominant polycystic kidney disease (ADPKD) under the supervision of Professors Masaomi Nangaku and Reiko Inagi at Graduate School of Medicine and Faculty of Medicine, The University of Toyo.
 Yu’s main interest is to find therapeutic options for polycystic kidney diseases.

 Elisabeth graduated May of 2019 from the University of Minnesota-Rochester with a Bachelor of Science degree in Health Sciences, with a focus on biochemistry and psychology.
 She joined the lab June of 2019 to deepen her understanding of Polycystic Kidney Disease.
 Her current project involves understanding an uncharacterized protein found to be differently expressed in Pkd1 knockout mice.
-She intends to pursue a career as a physician.
+She intends to pursue a career as a research scientist.